glautrou/AzureDevOps_Analytics/README.md

 - Display server logs: `pm2 show [YOUR_APP_ID] logs`
 - Website in working: http://localhost:3001

+# Network communication
+On your hosting server, make sure you can access to your Azure DevOps server and SonarQube server.
+Those HTTP URLs are located into your server configuration file : /server/config/production.config.json

 # Limitations
 - At the moment there is no authentication implemented, so make sure your URL is not publicly available.
 - To list a project you need to create it in Azure DevOps
+- The SonarQube key must match your Azure DevOps project name

 # TODO list
 - Add refresh time to settings